RAF Lyneham: Post-war

-No. 99 Squadron RAF (99 Sqn) reformed on 17 November 1945, at RAF Lyneham equipped with Yorks, later operating as part of the Berlin Airlift.
+No. 99 Squadron RAF (99 Sqn) re-formed on 17 November 1945 at RAF Lyneham equipped with Yorks, later operating as part of the Berlin Airlift.
 It continued in the transport role with the Handley Page Hastings then the Bristol Britannia from 1959 to 1976.
 99 Sqn was disbanded in 1976, following the 1974 Defence White Paper.
-The squadron was reformed in 2002, to operate the RAF's Boeing C-17 Globemaster IIIs from RAF Brize Norton.
+The squadron was re-formed in 2002, to operate the RAF's Boeing C-17 Globemaster IIIs from RAF Brize Norton.

-On 16 October 1946, 511 Sqn was formed again as a York operator, continuing to fly the long-distance routes to India and the Far-East until, like a lot of transport squadrons, it became involved in the Berlin Airlift.
-The squadron then re-equipped with the Hastings and in 1957 the squadron moved to join other operators of the Hastings at RAF Colerne.
+On 16 October 1946, 511 Sqn was formed again as a York operator, continuing to fly the long-distance routes to India and the Far East until, like several transport squadrons, it became involved in the Berlin Airlift.
+The squadron then re-equipped with the Hastings and in 1957 moved to join other operators of the Hastings at RAF Colerne.
 A year later the squadron disbanded when it was re-numbered to No. 36 Squadron RAF (36 Sqn) on 1 September 1958.

 In 1956, with the arrival of the de Havilland Comet operated by No. 216 Squadron RAF (216 Sqn), the main runway was extended from 6000 ft to its present length of 7830 ft.
-This necessitated the demolition of two hangars on the North side of the airfield, and also the movement of the main gate from the North to the East of the station.
+This necessitated the demolition of two hangars on the north side of the airfield, and also the movement of the main gate from the north to the east of the station.

-From 1958 Lyneham became one of the 18 stations designated as dispersal airfields for the RAF's nuclear deterrent V bomber Force.
+From 1958 Lyneham became one of the 18 stations designated as dispersal airfields for the RAF's nuclear deterrent V bomber force.
 A dispersal area called a "Dispersed Airfield" was built so that four Avro Vulcan or Handley Page Victor aircraft could operate from a self-contained base within Lyneham.

 511 Sqn was re-formed again at Lyneham on 15 December 1959, as the second squadron to operate the Britannia on long-range trooping flights.
 It moved out of RAF Lyneham for RAF Brize Norton in June 1970, as Lyneham became the airfield for the newer Lockheed C-130K Hercules.
 The squadron was disbanded on 6 January 1976, when it was decided to withdraw the Britannia from service.